OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 cd /opt/workdir/cloud-init
 ```

-Now, create a new SSH key on the head node and follow all of the prompts:
+Now, create a new SSH key on the head node and press **Enter** for all of the prompts:

 ```bash
 ssh-keygen -t ed25519